An uncomfortable concealed carry experience is the worst. A good holster can make all the difference.

 - KYDEX, Boltaron, and polymer holsters are rigid and custom-molded to provide a secure fit and good retention for your firearm.
 Their rigidity can be uncomfortable, digging into your body.
 Our awesome holster padding fixes this issue.

 - Hybrid holsters combine different materials, usually fabric or leather with KYDEX, to offer a balance between comfort and retention.
 The soft material against the body can provide a more comfortable feel compared to full KYDEX holsters.
-However, hybrid holsters tend to be bulkier, which is a drawback.
+Unfortunately, hybrid designs tend to be bulkier.

 - Leather holsters are softer and more flexible, which makes them more comfortable.
 They are also more expensive and have less secure retention than their KYDEX counterparts.